aroradaman/windows-networking/docs/index.md

 ## Windows Services

+One of the main topics here is HNS, which is used by both windows CNIs and kube proxys.

+- Windows CNIs make HNS endpoints
+- Windows Kube proxy implementations make HNS Loadbalancers (other than antrea, which uses OVS instead)

 As a first example, its interesting to consider the metadata associated with a kube proxy service in windows:

 ```